In-depth: PostHog vs Google Analytics 4

 Does PostHog block bots by default?

-Yes.
+Yes, PostHog automatically filters known bots from your event data.
 See the full blocklist in our docs.

 What about ad blockers?

-We recommend all users deploy a reverse proxy, which enables you to send events to PostHog Cloud using your own domain.
+We recommend deploying a reverse proxy, which lets you send events to PostHog using your own domain.
+Events sent from your own domain are far less likely to be intercepted by tracking blockers, giving you more complete data.

 Are there discounts for non-profits and startups?